 Addition methods using clay, wood, plaster, metals; direct building of form and armature construction; welding, casting, or carving wood or stone.
 Fall semester.
 3 credits.
 Fee.

 Printmaking (SAR 265)

-Introduction to basic intaglio and relief printing processes, as well as multi-colored processes in screen printing using nontoxic techniques.
+Introduction to relief, monotype, and basic intaglio printing processes, as well as multi-colored processes in screen printing using nontoxic techniques.
 Prerequisites: SAR115 and SAR120.
 Spring semester.
 3 credits.
 Fee.

 Digital Imaging II (SAR 281)

 This advanced course provides digital image-making concepts and techniques and in-depth exploration of computer-based photo projects.
 Prerequisite: SAR180.
 Spring semester.
 3 credits.
 Fee.